mhill10/SalonSolutions/README.md

 For example, major players in this arena include Envision and Rosy, the desktop versions of which are not priced within reach for many small, one-person Salon operations.
-Furthermore, the slightly more affordable "Cloud" versions showcase lackluster performance and user experience for Stylists and Salon Guests alike, especially on mobile devices.
+Furthermore, the slightly more affordable "Cloud" versions showcase lackluster performance and user experience for Stylists and Salon Salons alike, especially on mobile devices.
 This is often because such solutions emanate from a "one size fits all" applications that are marketed to not only beauty salons, but spas, yoga studios, fitness centers, massage parlors, and other business that, although similar in structure, are different enough to make the user experience feel "clunky" and under-served.
 Moreover, feature requests from